How to Export PDF/A or PDF/A-3 Format Documents in C#

 Frequently Asked Questions

-How can I convert a PDF to PDF/A-3B?
+How can I convert a PDF to PDF/A format in C#?

-EmbedFileConfiguration allows you to configure parameters for embedded files, such as file name, description, conformance level, and metadata, ensuring compliance with PDF/A-3 standards.
+The EmbedFileConfiguration class in IronPDF allows developers to configure parameters for embedding files in PDF/A documents, such as specifying file metadata and ensuring compliance with PDF/A-3 standards.

-Can your solution convert PDFs with attachments to PDF/A-3B?
+Can I convert PDFs with attachments to PDF/A-3b format?

 Chaknith Bin